 To see why Q3 is a problem on its own, it is helpful to compare the way coarse-graining is used and discussed in physics and in philosophy.
-Philosophers are interested in coarse-graining because of the role it plays in the explanation of the approach to equilibrium.
+Philosophers of physics are interested in coarse-graining because of the role it plays in the explanation of the approach to equilibrium\footnote{I do not claim here that philosophers always believe that coarse-graining is only applicable to thermodynamic irreversibility, the relation of different levels of description is also studied in a more general context \citep{List2019}.
+Nevertheless, in the philosophy of statistical mechanics, coarse-graining is typically discussed as a possible origin of thermodynamic irreversibility, which differs from the way it is used, e.g., in active matter physics.}.
 Physicists, on the other hand, also use it in situations where the approach to equilibrium is of no interest or not even expected.
-This can be illustrated using the example of \textit{active matter}.
+DDFT is an excellent case study for this point, which receives little attention in the foundations of physics.
+It is a coarse-grained theory that, its standard form, describes the irreversible approach to thermodynamic equilibrium.
+However, modified forms of DDFT that are derived by similar coarse-graining procedures do \textit{not} describe the approach to thermodynamic equilibrium.
+Hence, interesting insights can be gained by comparing these different forms of DDFT.

+A field of application of DDFT where equilibration is not observed is \textit{active matter}.
 Active particles are particles which use energy in order to create directed motion.
 A typical example would be a swimming bacterium.
 Systems consisting of active particles are permanently out of equilibrium, i.e., they do (as long as there is enough energy available) never reach or approach a state of thermodynamic equilibrium.

-In the description of active particles in statistical mechanics, coarse-graining methods are frequently used to derive a macroscopic field theory based on a microscopic theory of the individual active particles (see, e.g., \citetbjps{BickmannW2019} for such a derivation).
-The theories derived in this way correctly describe the dynamics of active matter systems, which is why it is plausible to assume that the methods employed in such derivations are somehow justified.
-Nevertheless, for a philosopher who discusses the justification of coarse-graining exclusively in relation to the question whether coarse-graining (correctly) predicts the approach to equilibrium, this part of physics is difficult to understand.
+In the description of active particles in statistical mechanics, coarse-graining methods are frequently used to derive a macroscopic field theory based on a microscopic theory of the individual active particles (see, e.g., \citet{BickmannW2020b,BickmannW2020} for such a derivation).
+The theories derived in this way provide good descriptions for the dynamics of active matter systems.